+“I can be anything I want.
 I can be a Hufflepuff if I want.”

 Just a quickie for this as it closes this week (I had the unfortunate accident of being in Vienna for its press night).
 Lucy Kirkwood’s Mosquitoeshas been a sell-out success for the National, packing out the Dorfman perhaps initially for its deluxe casting of two Olivias – Colman and Williams – but latterly due to some superb word of mouth as well.
 And given that this is largely a play about two sisters who can’t help but bicker all their lives, it is brilliantly well cast.